Rare (company): Games

 Rare has developed a number of video games since its founding, with sales nearing 90 million copies by 2002.
 The company is best known for its platform games, which include the Donkey Kong Country, Banjo-Kazooie, and Conker series, and for its Nintendo 64 first-person shooters GoldenEye 007 and Perfect Dark.
 Rare does not adhere to a few specific video-game genres.
-They have also developed action-adventure games, including Star Fox Adventures and Kameo: Elements of Power; fighting games, such as the Killer Instinct series; racing games, such as R.C.
+They have also developed action-adventure games, including Star Fox Adventures and Kameo; fighting games, such as the Killer Instinct series; racing games, such as R.C.
 Pro-Am and Diddy Kong Racing, and beat 'em up-shoot 'em up games such as Battletoads and Captain Skyhawk.
-Rare's most recent release is Sea of Thieves (2018), a pirate-themed open world sandbox game for Xbox One and Windows 10; the title continues to be supported as a live service game and has since been ported to Xbox Series X and Series S and PlayStation 5.
+Rare's most recent release is Sea of Thieves (2018), an open world pirate-themed sandbox game for Xbox One and Windows 10; the title continues to be supported as a live service game and has since been ported to Xbox Series X and Series S and PlayStation 5.
 The studio also assisted on the development of Battletoads (2020).

 The company has several publicly-known cancelled projects, some of which saw official announcements by either Rare or its publisher prior to their cancellations.
-These include Dream: Land of Giants, which became Banjo-Kazooie; Perfect Dark Core, originally the sequel to the first Perfect Dark; Black Widow, an open world game that tasks players to control an eight-legged robot; Sundown, which featured a horde-like survival mode; The Fast and the Furriest, a mascot racer; Tailwind, an action game featuring helicopters; Urchin, a Fable-style game which began development after the completion of Live & Reloaded; Ordinary Joe; Savannah, a Kinect-based game; Kinect equivalents of Wii Fit and Professor Layton: a sequel to Diddy Kong Racing; a sequel to Kameo: Elements of Power; and Everwild, an action adventure game with God game elements.
+These include Dream: Land of Giants, which became Banjo-Kazooie; Perfect Dark Core, originally the sequel to the first Perfect Dark; Black Widow, an open world game that tasks players to control an eight-legged robot; Sundown, which featured a horde-like survival mode; The Fast and the Furriest, a mascot racer; Tailwind, an action game featuring helicopters; Urchin, a Fable-style game which began development after the completion of Live & Reloaded; Ordinary Joe; Savannah, a Kinect-based game; Kinect equivalents of Wii Fit and Professor Layton: a sequel to Diddy Kong Racing; a sequel to Kameo; and Everwild, an action adventure game with God game elements.